TheodoreEhrenborg/tiny_stories_sae/docs/src/training_a_sparse_autoencoder.md

 </figure>

 How do we choose which of these four models is the right one?
+Anthropic trained three sparse autoencoders, which each satsified this condition:

 > For all three SAEs, the average number of features active (i.e. with nonzero activations) on a given token was fewer than 300